zachpino/digital-media-s18/week4/clicks.md

 JQuery always follows this convention.
 We search for something on the page `$(element, id, or class name)`, and assign a *handler* to it.
 In this case, we're telling these identified elements to listen for a `click` event.
 There are [many other events](https://www.w3schools.com/jquery/jquery_events.asp) that we can respond to as well!

 When a click is detected on that element, the associated code, wrapped in a `function` is executed.
-Here, we are simply adding or removing elements.
+Here, we are simply adding or removing elements in the first two examples.
+The third example changes the `src` attribute of the selected image, switching the image to a different file.

 -----